EU secures potential COVID-19 drugs from Roche, Germany's Merck

 Later on Wednesday, Merck said it had been asked by the Commission to be prepared to supply Rebif to EU states "upon request if and when the indication for COVID-19 treatment is adjudicated."

-The medicine has also been tested on COVID-19 patients in combination with Gilead's antiviral remdesivir, the only drug so far authorised by the EU for use against COVID-19.
+The medicine is also being tested on COVID-19 patients in combination with Gilead's antiviral remdesivir, the only drug so far authorised by the EU for use against COVID-19.
+Patients are still being recruited, Roche said.

 In early June, an Italian trial of Actemra in patients with early-stage COVID-19 showed it failed to help them.